JujuAdams/Bento/docs/0.2/Tech-UI-Elements.md

 ## UI Elements

 Bento centres its operation around the "user interface element".
 You'll see this abbreviated as "UI element" or "element" throughout the documentation for Bento.
 A user interface element is either an instance or struct that has been set up for use with Bento.
-If the element is an instance, then that instance's object must inherit from the `oBentoAncestor` object.
-If the element is a struct, then that struct's constructor must inherit from `BentoConstrAncestor`.
+If the element is an instance then that instance's object must inherit from the `oBentoAncestor` object.
+If the element is a struct then that struct's constructor must inherit from `BentoConstrAncestor`.

+Most parts of an interactive UI would constitute an "element" using Bento's terminology.
+Buttons, checkboxes, sliders, scrollboxes and so on are examples of elements.
+Elements can also be non-interactive: text labels, graphics, and frames/containers would also all be elements.
+Bento offers flexibility beyond very basic components: a button with text written on it could be implemented as a button element that contains a text element, or you could create a special "text button" element that handles the button and the text at the same time.

-Elements have a number of properties that change how Bento interfaces with them.
-These are explained in detail on pages, but briefly:
+An "element" is therefore a very general concept and much of your time using Bento will be spent thinking about the position, appearance, and functionality of UI elements.
+They are the building blocks for your user interface.
+Bento's core library ships with several examples of basic UI elements but any serious use will inevitably require writing custom element types that perform tasks unique to your game.
+As such, elements have a number of properties that change how Bento interfaces with them.
+These are explained in detail on other pages, but briefly they are:

 - Button type
 - Enabled / disabled